Meet Our Organizers

 Escalating conflicts in Syria led to Hannibal’s displacement, as well as that of many Syrian Big Band musicians.
 Acting on his strong belief that music can help bring about peace and reconciliation, Saad has worked tirelessly to organize events that keep Syrian music alive and raise funds for Syrian refugees, using International Jazz Day as a vector for delivering a message of peace.
 He views Jazz Day as a means of bringing others in touch with the intangible cultural heritage of his home country: “Having a day like this,” he says, “…is a miracle in itself.
 It is important to savor the ecstasy of life.
 Those few beautiful moments of our lives.
 Jazz is a mix of immediate expressions of feeling about the present, which summarize many immeasurable things.
 Sharing these moments with many people around the world is even more beautiful.
 We want to share with the world beautiful things about Syria.”

 In 2014, Saad worked with organizers in Jordan, Lebanon and the Netherlands to celebrate International Jazz Day with simultaneous Jazz for Syria concerts.
 In 2015, Jazz for Syria celebrated International Jazz Day as part of a Global Week for Syria festival, featuring participation from more than 40 Syrian musicians and 100 international artists.
 In 2016, members of the Syrian Big Band performed at the International Jazz Day celebration organized by Codarts University in the Netherlands to emphasize the humanitarian aspects of International Jazz Day.

-Saad continues his efforts to promote cultural exchange and open dialogue for cultures in conflict through the Music and Beyond Foundation, which he created.
-The foundation is currently planning a revival of the Oriental Landscapes festival, Global Week for Syria, Jazz for Syria, and others, with the aim of safeguarding the cultural heritage of the Middle East.
+Saad continues his efforts to promote cultural exchange and open dialogue for cultures in conflict through initiatives like the Oriental Landscapes festival, Global Week for Syria, Jazz for Syria, and others, with the aim of safeguarding the cultural heritage of the Middle East.